 Andrea Wulf will be speaking about Humboldt on May 5 at the 'Celebrating Nature' Spring Benefit Luncheon hosted by the Horticultural Society of Newfields.
 Event proceeds will be used to install native plantings in the gardens and grounds of Newfields.

-INASLA in partnership with the Cultural Landscape Committee of Indiana Landmarks is developing a short video tribute to Claire Bennett, a trailblazer landscape architect in Indiana.
+INASLA in partnership with the Historic Landscape Committee of Indiana Landmarks has completed a short video tribute to Claire Bennett, trailblazer landscape architect in Indiana.
 The video celebrates her landscape architecture legacy and contributions to ASLA, the profession and the community.

-After years in development, a rule was drafted several years ago by the Indiana Department of Natural Resources (IDNR) that would ban the sale in Indiana of highly invasive plants (as identified by the Indiana Invasive Plant Advisory Committee and submitted to the Indiana Invasive Species Council).
-The rule was submitted to the Office of Management and Budget for review where it languished.
-Finally, this past July it was presented to the Natural Resources Commission which gave its approval.
+After years in development, a rule that would ban the sale in Indiana of highly invasive plants (as identified by the Indiana Invasive Plant Advisory Committee and submitted to the Indiana Invasive Species Council) has been signed by the governor and will be in effect as of April 16, 2019.

 ASLA has made the recruitment of young people into the profession of landscape architecture a major priority and encourages its members to be a part of its efforts.
 As the demand for landscape architectural services increases, enrollment in landscape architecture programs is not keeping pace.